AGUAYO II

 Seal PCI: 1-18 - Electricity Storage

-The AGUAYO II project has obtained this seal within the 1st List of Projects of Common Interest and Projects of Mutual Interest, thus demonstrating that its contribution is key for the EU's energy grid.
+The AGUAYO II project has obtained this seal within the 1st and 2nd List of Projects of Common Interest and Projects of Mutual Interest, thus demonstrating that its contribution is key for the EU's energy grid.

 Aguayo II, energy to reach everyone